For a trader the live price action is super important because we need to be able to read the price as it is being printed in live time.

 Supply and Demand Examples

-Two everyday examples of supply and demand in action are with the recent Strawberry prices in Australia (I love strawberries).
-There has been a bumber crop this year with a massive oversupply meaning there is way too many.
+Two everyday examples of supply and demand in action are firstly with strawberry prices in Australia.
+When there had been a bumper crop for the year there was in turn a large oversupply.

-This has forced the price down to prices that they were trading at 10 years ago because of the huge oversupply in berries.
-Because of the massive oversupply compared to the demand of the berries, it has meant that for most farmers to see any sales they have had to adjust their prices accordingly.
+This forced the price of strawberries down to prices that they had not traded at in 10 years because of the huge oversupply in berries.
+Because of the massive oversupply compared to the demand of the berries, it meant that for most farmers to see any sales they had to adjust their prices accordingly (lower them).
 This is how supply and demand affects price.